athul/shelby/README.md

 ## Post Installation Instructions

-> You must have to add the below code to either the Bashrc or Zshrc file inorder to Shelby to fully work.
+> You must have to add the below code to either the `.bashrc` or `.zshrc` or `.profile` file inorder to Shelby to fully work.

-The following usage examples are just one example of how Shelby can be configured.
-The examples below will result in a setup similar to the one shown in the demo above: the prompt symbol (`❯`) changes to red if the previous command exited with an error.
+The prompt symbol is `❯` and changes to red if the previous command exited with an error.

 ### Bash